Dilation & Curettage (D&C): How it Is Done, Recovery & More

 During a suction D&C, a thin tube called a cannula is inserted through the cervix into the uterus.
 The cannula is connected to a suction device that removes the uterine lining and any other tissue present.

-The suction D&C method is less invasive than the traditional scraping method and may result in less discomfort and shorter recovery time for the patient.
+The suction D&C method is less invasive than the traditional scraping method, which may result in less discomfort and a shorter recovery time for the patient.

 Methods for Performing a D&C Procedure